The Philippines operates under the Hague Convention on intercountry adoption.

 To adopt from the Philippines you must first be found eligible to adopt according to your State or Territory’s eligibility requirements for intercountry adoption.

-The program with the Philippines currently accepts applications from Queensland, South Australia, the Northern Territory, Tasmania and the Australian Capital Territory.
+The program with the Philippines currently accepts applications from New South Wales, Queensland, South Australia, the Northern Territory, Tasmania and the Australian Capital Territory.

 In addition to these Australian requirements, the Philippines has the following requirements: